-Compliant with local, European and applicable extraterritorial regulations, BNPP AM aims at ensuring a high level of investor protection, respecting the applicable rules of conduct and acting in the clients' best interest.
+Compliant with Belgian, European and applicable extraterritorial regulations, BNPP AM Belgian Branch aims at ensuring a high level of investor protection, respecting the applicable rules of conduct and acting in the clients' best interest.

-Please note that BNPP AM focuses its services offering to professional clients.
+Please note that BNPP AM Belgian Branch focuses its services offering to professional clients.
 MiFID classification is our starting point when providing ancillary investment services.